Wine cooler or beer fridge – which mini fridge is right for you?

 - Storing lots of different-sized bottles?
 Go for one with adjustable shelves that roll out for easy access

 - Avoid vibrations: Enjoy your wine as it’s meant to be tasted by opting for a cooler with anti-vibration technology

 Tip: Whichever type you choose, your wine will be stored horizontally, preventing the cork from cracking and air entering, which can damage it.

 Or go for a second fridge…

 Want somewhere to put party and barbecue food as well as your beer and wine?
 You probably need a second fridge.
 These are great if your family fridge is full and you need some extra space for parties.

 - Where are you going to put it?
 Each fridge freezer has a temperature range it works within – so if you want to store it in the garage make sure you choose a fridge that’s suitable for outbuildings

-- How much do you want to spend on it?
-You’ve already got one fridge so the second one only really needs to be a basic freestanding model
+- Budget?
+You’ve already got a main fridge so the second one only really needs to be a basic freestanding model